About the course

 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Places on this course are not offered without the department conducting an interview.
-Interviews are conducted by a minimum of two interviewers.
+Interviews are conducted by a minimum of two interviewers and last about 30 minutes.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.